 Thank you for giving me the opportunity to introduce you to Everest College.
-Obtaining an education can give you the training and skills necessary to open innumerable doors in the business and professional worlds.
-A college credential can give you a competitive edge in your career field and can make the difference when you are considered for professional advancement.
+Obtaining a college education can provide you with the advanced training and skills necessary to open innumerable doors in the business and professional worlds.
+A college diploma can give you a competitive edge in your career field and can make the difference when you are considered for professional advancement.

-At Everest we are dedicated to the ideal that every student should be given the opportunity to develop to his or her fullest potential.
-As part of this philosophy, our dedicated Admissions Department staff is here to help you choose the best program for your talents, goals, and desires.
+At Everest we are dedicated to the ideal that every student should be provided the opportunity to develop to his or her skills to the fullest potential.
+As part of this philosophy, our dedicated Admissions Department staff is available to help you choose the best program for your talents, goals, and desires.

 Take time to fully explore the opportunities afforded to you through the various excellent educational offerings at Everest College.
 Read about our programs and the services we provide to our students.
 If you have any questions, please don't hesitate to call for clarification.
-Everyone is here to help.
+Everyone is available to help.
 I believe you will be as excited to be here as we will be to have you with us.